 Check the seasoning, stir in the tarragon and allow the mixture to cool for a few minutes.

 - It's important to put a cool filling into a pie or the pastry will start to melt before it goes into the oven and will break up.

-Tip the cubed leftover turkey, ham and cooked mushrooms into the sauce and stir well.
+Tip the cubed leftover turkey, ham or gammon and cooked mushrooms into the sauce and stir well.

 Transfer the mixture to the pie dish.

 Remove the pastry from the fridge.

 Dust the work surface and rolling pin with a small amount of flour.

 Roll out the dough to about half a centimetre thick and lay over the pie dish.